 If you don’t think you’re doing anything useful, just leave.
 Don’t go back.
 If you are fighting and you don’t believe what you’re doing is helpful or morally acceptable, don’t risk your life.
 Leave.
 Don’t go back.
 Take the prison sentence and move on.

 עד מתי, as they say in the army.
-It’s an inside army joke to some, but a serious life-threatening question to others, some who cannot survive it.
+It’s an inside army joke to some as I learned when I was a soldier, but a serious life-threatening question to others, some who cannot survive it.